 FISO Technologies Inc. (Canada), Brugg Kabel AG (Switzerland), OSENSA Innovation Corporation (Canada), Sensor Highway (United Kingdom), Omnisens S.A.
 (Switzerland), AFL (United States), Lockheed Martin Corporation (United States) and QinetiQ Group Plc (United Kingdom) are some of the key players profiled in the study.

-AdvanceMarketAnalytics has segmented the market of Global Distributed Fibre Optic Sensor market by Type, Application and Region.
+Analyst at AMA have segmented the market study of Global Distributed Fibre Optic Sensor market by Type, Application and Region.

 On the basis of geography, the market of Distributed Fibre Optic Sensor has been segmented into South America (Brazil, Argentina, Rest of South America), Asia Pacific (China, Japan, India, South Korea, Taiwan, Australia, Rest of Asia-Pacific), Europe (Germany, France, Italy, United Kingdom, Netherlands, Rest of Europe), MEA (Middle East, Africa), North America (United States, Canada, Mexico).
-If we see Market by End users, the sub-segment i.e. Oil & Gas will boost the Distributed Fibre Optic Sensor market.
 Additionally, the rising demand from SMEs and various industry verticals gives enough cushion to market growth.

 - Increased Adoption in Oil & Gas Industry